EricCrosson/usable/README.rst

 apply
     Clone the specified repository and invoke its ``/bin/apply`` script.
+    Arbitrary arguments to ``git clone`` are supported, but no other arguments are allowed.

+run
+    Similar to ``apply``, but only accepts one argument to ``git clone``: the target repository.
+Additional arguments indicate the script inside the repository to invoke and any arguments for it.
+    Use ``run`` over ``apply`` when the clone invocation is simple but the script invocation is not

 To use any of the available commands, execute the following in your terminal::